articulate/authentic-rb/README.md

 ## Usage

+*Note* `Authentic::Validator` enforces the singleton pattern to ensure JWK cache is persisted and not reset when it is instantiated.

-Instantiate `Authentic::Validator` with an options hash, which must contain an `iss_whitelist` array listing the `token.payload.iss` values you will accept.
+You can supply `Authentic::Validator.configure` a hash of options, which must contain an `iss_whitelist` array listing the `token.payload.iss` values you will accept.
 For example:

 | Provider | Sample `iss_whitelist` |
 | -------- | ------------------- |